adamspierer/flight_assay/1_captureImages/README.md

 Use the plastic scraper to remove the adhesive from the plastic sheet.
 The adhesive will come off in globs, so use a paper towel to remove it from the scraper.
 The sheet and surrounding surfaces can be cleaned using the orange-scented cleaner.
 It is not essential to the next round of assays to remove all the adhesive, but it makes for a clear work environment.

-The computer can be turned of by entering `shutdown` into the Terminal, or by pressing the Raspberry logo on the left side of the top menu and selecting the shutdown option.
+The computer can be turned of by pressing the Raspberry logo on the left side of the top menu and selecting the shutdown option, and then the shutdown option again.